marulkan/cesnet-kafka/README.markdown

 Enable ACL in Kafka.
 Default: undef.

+Enables internal Kafka ACL.
 Nothing is permitted after enabling ACL.
 You need to explicitly set proper ACL.

 See */usr/lib/kafka/bin/kafka-acls.sh* utility.

+Alternatively *Sentry* can be used for authentication, see *sentry_enable* parameter.

 ####`alternatives`